 The pattern is designed to examine the academic expertise of the candidate as well as the ability of the candidate to present himself in a systematic and coherent manner.

-The UPSC Civil Services Exam 2019 will be conducted in two stages which are Preliminary and Main Examinations.
+The upcoming UPSC Civil Services Exam 2019 will be conducted in two stages which are Preliminary and Main Examinations.
 It is followed by an interview.

 UPSC Preliminary Examination